State of Illinois

 Individuals reporting alleged fraud to the hotline may remain anonymous.
 However, if the individual chooses not to be identified, the Office’s ability to follow up on the allegation may be limited.

-More information regarding the reporting of fraud allegations can be found at the Fraud Hotline section of the OAG web site.
-Jurisdiction of the Fraud Hotline does not include the legislative or judicial branches of government, nor units of local government.
+More information regarding the reporting of fraud allegations can be found at the Fraud Hotline section of the OAG website.
+Jurisdiction of the Fraud Hotline does not include the legislative or judicial branches of government or units of local government.
 Other resources the public may use to report fraud if it is outside of the jurisdiction of the OAG can also be found on the website.
-If the Auditor General’s Office does not have jurisdiction over the allegation, our hotline manager will try to direct the caller to another State, federal or local agency that may be able to help.
+If the Auditor General’s Office does not have jurisdiction over the allegation, our hotline manager will try to direct the caller to another State, federal, or local agency that may be able to help.

 Continuing Professional Education and Training Requirements

-The general standard related to competence specifies that auditors assigned to perform the audit or attestation engagement must collectively possess adequate professional competence for the tasks required.
+The general standard relating to competence specifies that auditors assigned to perform the audit must collectively possess the adequate professional competence needed to address the audit objectives and perform the work in accordance with Generally Accepted Government Auditing Standards (GAGAS).

-The most recently completed 2-year period for CPE requirements as measured by the Office of the Auditor General was January 1, 2011, through December 31, 2012.
-All auditors, audit directors, and information specialists required to meet the CPE standard were in compliance for this 2-year period and are in compliance with current CPE requirements.
+The most recently completed 2-year period for CPE requirements as measured by the Office of the Auditor General was January 1, 2013, through December 31, 2014.
+All auditors, audit directors, and information specialists required to meet the CPE standards were in compliance for this 2-year period.

 Claims Due the State and Methods of Collection